Canada’s oil sands industry continues to reduce GHG emissions intensity. Oil sands account for 10 per cent of Canada's

 Canada, with 0.5 per cent of the world's population, produces about two per cent of global CO2 emissions.
 Oil sands account for 10 per cent of Canada's GHG emissions and about 0.15 per cent of global GHG emissions.

-Life cycle analysis, sometimes called well-to wheels, estimates the amount of GHG emissions associated with the entire life of a product.
+Life cycle analysis, sometimes called wells-to wheels, estimates the amount of GHG emissions associated with the entire life of a product.
 For petroleum fuels, this includes crude oil production, transport, refining, refined product transport and ultimately combusting the fuel in a vehicle.
-When GHG emissions are viewed on a well-to-wheels basis, emissions released during the combustion of fuel (such as gasoline or diesel) make up 70 to 80 per cent of total emissions.
+When GHG emissions are viewed on a wells-to-wheels basis, emissions released during the combustion of fuel (such as gasoline or diesel) make up 70 to 80 per cent of total emissions.

 In oil sands mining, energy is required to transport the sands, break it down into smaller pieces and to heat the water used to separate the oil from the sand.
 Energy is also required to generate the steam that gets injected in drilling recovery methods.
 Other energy-intensive processes include producing the hydrogen needed to upgrade heavy crude.
 All these steps release GHGs into the atmosphere – a contributing factor to climate change.
 The majority of GHG emissions are released at the end-user stage when consumers use oil for heat, electricity, fuel and other important products.

 Canada is a world leader in climate policy.
 Action on climate change can be achieved through the creation of emissions-reducing innovation and technology, and effective government policy across Canada.
 Alberta’s provincial climate policy will build on the province’s oil and natural gas industry’s ongoing commitment to environmental performance and emissions reductions.